HappyXiaoTian/gitskills/readme.txt

-Creatign a new branch is quick
+Creatign a new branch is quick $ simple